ADVRHumanoids/ROSEndEffectorDocs/docs/source/examples.rst

   catkin_make
   source devel/setup.bash

-Then run codes with :code:`hand_name:=robotiq_3f` as argument
+Then run the nodes with :code:`hand_name:=robotiq_3f` as argument

-  **Note** The original urdf from robotiq has been modified.
-In their file, all joints are actuated.
-In truth, watching video of how the hand moves, there should be a unique joint that close all the fingers and another one that spread the two fingers on on side of the palm.
-So mimic tag for phalanges were added.
-Friction and damping were inserted for the joints so the model can be used in gazebo.
-Other addition are contact coefficent (of tips) and colors.
-These parameters obviosly can be very different from the real hand.
+  **Note** The original urdf from robotiq has been modified a bit.
+First, some joints have been put as mimic.
+Then, friction and damping of joints parameters have been inserted so the model could be used in gazebo.
+Other addition are contact coefficents (of tips) and colors.
+These parameters obviosly can be very different from the real ones.

 .. _`Robotiq 2F-140 Gripper`: